elesto-dao/elesto/x/credential/spec/02_state.md

 	Name string
 	// the description of the credential, such as it's purpose Description string
-	// wherever the credential is intended for public use (on-chain) or not (off-chain)
-	// if the value is false then the module will forbid the issuance of the credential on chain IsPublic bool
 	// did of the credential should not be used anymore in favour of something else SupersededBy string `protobuf:"bytes,8,opt,name=supersededBy,proto3" json:"supersededBy,omitempty"`
 	// the credential can be de-activated